 For information about supported upgrade paths, see Supported in-place upgrade paths for Red Hat Enterprise Linux.
 For instructions on how to perform an in-place upgrade, see Upgrading from RHEL 7 to RHEL 8.

 If you are using CentOS Linux 7 or Oracle Linux 7, you can convert your operating system to RHEL 7 using the convert2rhel utility prior to upgrading to RHEL 8.
-For instructions, see How to convert from CentOS Linux or Oracle Linux to RHEL.
+For instructions, see Converting from an RPM-based Linux distribution to RHEL.

 - Capabilities and limits of Red Hat Enterprise Linux 8 as compared to other versions of the system are available in the Knowledgebase article Red Hat Enterprise Linux technology capabilities and limits.